adelakrompova/english-for-designers/10-thesis-presentation/index.md

 ![web](web.jpg)

+I have designed the landing page for Boskovice Castle website.
+It serves as a base for the most important information and as a gateway for searching more detailed information.
+My goal was to create a functional website that is simple, clear, and reflects the visual style and concept.
+The entire web design system is based on visual identity.

 ![balicek](zlaty_balicek.png)

 I also decided to design letter paper and envelopes that could be used for sending the aforementioned postcards.
 Although sending paper letters is rather exceptional in today's online age, it fits the atmosphere and idea of the whole castle and suggests a return to the historical way of delivering messages.
 The letter paper and envelope look more ostentatious than ordinary stationery and thus suit the castle environment.
 The colors, typography, and slightly hinted pattern correspond with other communication materials of the castle's visual identity.